Request an appeal - Full-Time Students

 Deadline — Six weeks before your study period ends

-As part of their parental contribution, your parents, step-parents, sponsor or legal guardian are expected to provide free room and board if you are living at home.
+As part of their parental contribution, your parents, step-parents, or legal guardian are expected to provide free room and board if you are living at home.
 However, in some circumstances parents cannot afford to provide this support and must charge the student for room and board.

 Appeal Criteria